snydergp/logicforge/README.md

 # LogicForge

-LogicForge is a framework that allows developers to expose codeless "advanced editing" capabilities for customizing runtime logic.
-Developers decide what context variables, actions, and functions are available to users.
-Users leverage these building blocks to construct their process via reusable UI components.
-At runtime, the custom process logic is loaded and executed against an input context.
+LogicForge allows developers to expose methods that users can leverage to create custom executable logic without code.
+Developers annotate methods that should be available to users, the engine:

+* analyzes the methods to determine parameters and return type
+* builds UI elements allowing user to configure the method call

+At runtime, the engine stitches together the user-defined logic into an runnable method that can be executed against supplied inputs.

 ![LogicForge UI](docs/images/ui.jpg "LogicForge UI")